Preserving Historic Masonry

 Water Washing

-Washing with low-pressure or medium-pressure water is probably one of the most commonly used methods for removing dirt or another pollutant soiling from historic masonry buildings.
+Washing with low-pressure or medium-pressure water is probably one of the most commonly used methods for removing dirt or other pollutants soiling from historic masonry buildings.
 Starting with very low pressure (100 psi or below), even using a garden hose, and progressing as needed to a slightly higher pressure—generally no higher than 300-400 psi—is always the recommended way to begin.
-Scrubbing with a natural bristle or synthetic bristle brushes—never metal which can abrade the surface and leave metal particles that can stain the masonry—can help in cleaning areas of the masonry that are especially dirty.
+Scrubbing with natural bristle or synthetic bristle brushes—never metal, which can abrade the surface and leave metal particles that can stain the masonry—can help in cleaning areas of the masonry that are especially dirty.

 Non-ionic detergents—which are not the same as soaps—are synthetic organic compounds that are especially effective in removing oily soil.
 (Examples of some of the numerous proprietary non-ionic detergents include Igepal by GAF, Tergitol by Union Carbide and Triton by Rohm & Haas.)
 Thus, the addition of a non-ionic detergent, or surfactant, to a low- or medium-pressure water wash can be a useful aid in the cleaning process.
 (A non-ionic detergent, unlike most household detergents, does not leave a solid, visible residue on the masonry.)
 Adding a non-ionic detergent and scrubbing with a natural bristle or synthetic bristle brush can facilitate cleaning textured or intricately carved masonry.
 This should be followed by a final water rinse.